Examples

 Think of it like this: Have you ever picked up a book because the title sounded interesting?
 It's kind of the same idea.
 A good title grabs attention and makes people curious about what's inside.

-In the world of research, a well-crafted title is crucial because it sets the stage for your whole paper.
+In the world of research, a well-crafted title is important because it sets the stage for your whole paper.

 Order Essay